developedbysaad/pulse-board/README.md

 ## Deploy (Kamal 2 + GitHub Actions)

+Pulse Board ships as one Docker image.
+Kamal 2 builds it, pushes to GHCR, boots a bundled Postgres accessory the first time, runs migrations, and atomic-swaps the new container behind a shared `kamal-proxy` with Let's Encrypt TLS — all of it driven by `kamal` CLI commands wrapped by a manual-dispatch GitHub workflow.

 ```
 Dockerfile               # multi-stage: install → build FE+docs → slim runtime
-config/deploy.yml        # Kamal config (ERB-templated from env vars)
+config/deploy.yml        # Kamal config — every value is ERB-read from env (no hardcoded names)
-.kamal/secrets           # gitignored; references SESSION_SECRET / POSTGRES_PASSWORD / etc.
+.kamal/secrets           # gitignored; forwards env vars + composes DATABASE_URL from POSTGRES_*
 .kamal/hooks/pre-deploy  # runs `npx sequelize-cli db:migrate` on each deploy
+.env.example             # root — Kamal env vars when deploying from your laptop (see "Local Kamal" below)
-.github/workflows/deploy.yml   # manual dispatch only — see workflow inputs below
+.github/workflows/deploy.yml   # manual-dispatch only — every action wraps a kamal command
 ```

+Nothing in `config/deploy.yml` or `.kamal/secrets` is hardcoded — every name (service, registry, image path, postgres user/db, port, rate-limit window) is read via `ENV.fetch(..., '<default>')` so forking pulse-board into another app is a pure env-vars exercise.
+The defaults match the values pulse-board itself uses, so a vanilla deploy just works.

 The deploy workflow is **manual-dispatch only** (`on: workflow_dispatch`).
-There is no auto-deploy on push.
+There is no `on: push` / `on: pull_request` / `on: schedule`.
 Two inputs at run time:

 - **`action`** — one of the Kamal-native actions in the table below.
 - **`ref`** — branch, tag, or commit SHA to deploy.
 Defaults to `main`.